verbiscms/verbis/docs/templates/functions/HeadFoot.md

 - Global Code injection header.
 - Post code injection header.
-- `norobots` if the site is set to private.
+- `norobots` if the site is not public or the post is set to private.
 - Meta description (Post description overrides global).
 - Twitter & Facebook cards (Post social cards overrides global).
 - Canonical link.